 Rubén Blades Biography

-Rubén Blades was born in a rooming house in a small Latin American country, but he refused to see limitations or barriers; his work has crossed geopolitical borders, cultures, and genres and made an impact throughout the world.
+Rubén Blades was born in a rooming house in a small Latin American country, but he refused to see limitations or barriers; his work has crossed geopolitical borders, cultures, and genres, and has made an impact throughout the world.

-As a musician he has won 7 Grammys, including one in the World Music category.
-As an actor he has won a Cable ACE Award and received Emmy, Independent Spirit, and ALMA nominations.
-ASCAP honored him with its Founders Award and the Grammy Recording Academy with its Heroes Award.
+As a musician he has won 22 Grammys and Latin Grammys, including one in the World Music category and one in the Latin Grammy Cantautor category, and the 2017 and 2021 Latin Grammys for Album of the Year.
+In 2021 he was also named Latin Grammy Person of the Year.
+As an actor he has won a Cable ACE Award and received three Emmy, Independent Spirit, and ALMA nominations.
+ASCAP honored him with its Founders Award, and the Grammy Recording Academy with its Heroes Award.
+The Hispanic Heritage Foundation honored him with its arts award, and the Hispanic Organization of Latin Actors honored him with its Raúl Juliá HOLA Founders Award.

 Blades has made landmark albums in classic Afro-Cuban salsa as well as Afro-Cuban music touched with rock, jazz, pan-Latin, and other influences from around the world.
 He has collaborated with rock, jazz, pop, hip-hop, reggaeton, and salsa artists.
 He has composed hundreds of songs and dozens of hits known for their eloquent, politically-aware lyrics, colorful characters, and memorable melodies.